 Francis Egly's champagnes impress with the exceptional quality of their base wines.
 They are powerful, terroir-expressive sparkling wines that are mainly based on Pinot Noir.
 Given that the Domaine is one of the most renowned producers of winemaking champagne today, it has not been in this business that long.
 Before Francis Egly took over the helm in 1982, most of the grapes were sold to negociants.

 The charismatic and strong-willed winemaker changed this almost immediately and fundamentally, so that he was quickly mentioned in the same breath as Anselme Selosse and still is when the most formative figures of the champagne winemaking movement are mentioned.

-Of its 12 ha., 8 are located in Ambonnay, the remainder in Bouzy, Verzenay and Vrigny.
-The 2 ha. in Vrigny are planted with Meunier, the rest 70% Pinot Noir and 30% Chardonnay.
-The vines date back to 1947.
+Of the 12 hectares on the estate, eight are in Ambonnay and the rest in Bouzy, Verzenay and Vrigny.
+The 2 hectares in Vrigny are planted with Pinot Meunier, the rest 70% with Pinot Noir and 30% with Chardonnay.
+The age of the vines goes back to 1947.

-After bottling, the champagnes spend a long period of time on the lees — Brut Tradition and Vignes de Vrigny for at least 3 years, and the other cuvées significantly longer.
-Egly recently introduced temperature controls into all of his cellars, which in his eyes reduces the amount of sulfur required.
+After the tirage, the champagnes spend a long time on the lees: Brut Tradition and Vignes de Vrigny for at least 3 years, the other cuvées even longer.
+Egly recently introduced temperature control in all of his cellars, which he sees as helping to reduce the amount of sulfur that needs to be added.